GDQuest/learn-gdscript-translations/ru/README.md

 Hi there!

-If you'd like to help translate, please use any file in "▶️ To Do" status from the table below (Translation progress section).
+If you'd like to help translate, please use any file in "▶️ To Do" status from the table below (⏳ Translation progress section).

-Also, be sure to check out the Translation guide section before you get started.
+Also, be sure to check out the 📜 Translation guide section before you get started.

 Any help is welcome!